TouhidApps/Android-Kotlin-Examples/README.md

 # Android Examples with Kotlin
-Android Demo Example Projects with Kotlin for tutorials and learn
+Android Demo Example Projects with Kotlin for learning & tutorials